qriouslad/admin-site-enhancements/README.md

 ### 4.8.3 (2023.04.15)

-* **[FIXED] Content Management >> Page and Post Duplication**: fixed isses when duplicating pages built with Oxygen and Bricks builder.
+* **[FIXED] Content Management >> Content Duplication**: fixed isses when duplicating pages built with Oxygen and Bricks builder.
 May also solve similar issues with other page builders.
 Please try this on your page builder installation and report in the forum if you're still experiencing issues.

 ### 4.8.2 (2023.04.03)